AlexanderAriNygaard/PhonixMount_CelestronAVX/README.md

 Fast forward twelve years — I’m now a senior software engineer and systems architect at General Motors.
 While cleaning out my old room one day, I came across that same telescope, gathering dust.
 Seeing it again brought back all those late nights under the stars with my dad — and all the curiosity that started me down the path to engineering in the first place.

 So here I am, determined to restore that mount and breathe new life into it — learning, hacking, and experimenting as I go.
 Along the way, I’ll be designing new control electronics, writing custom firmware, and documenting the process here.

-If you’ve found your way to this repository, I hope it inspires you to tinker, rebuild, and explore your own curiosities — no matter how long something’s been sitting idle.

-Never stop learning.
-Never stop exploring.

-*Alexander Nygaard*